 Place holder cards saying Anna and Sara sitting inside stands made from 3 candy canes

-Edible tent cards?
-Yep.
-Hot glue two candy canes together.
+These tent cards are one of the simplest Christmas decorating hacks that will impress your guests.
+Get started by hot gluing two candy canes ($6 for 12) together.
 Then attach the third candy cane to the back.

 A person using a hot glue gun to attach 3 candy canes together